 It will begin downloading a firmware package for your device.

-Fourth, when the firmware package is downloaded, a prompt will ask you to enter "0000" to confirm the unlocking.
+Step 4.
+When the firmware package is downloaded, a prompt will ask you to enter "0000" to confirm the unlocking.

 Enter it and click Unlock to continue.
 When the progress goes to 20%, you will need to put your phone into Recovery Mode to continue.

-Finally, when your phone enters Recovery mode, the process will go on.
+Step 5.
+When your phone enters Recovery mode, the process will go on.
 Wait till it finishes and your disabled iPhone will be unlocked successfully.